 Stewards are essential for the running of the Union.
 They act as fire wardens, check membership and tickets for events, and count votes after debates.
-Volunteering to help at events is a great way of ensuring that you get a good seat, and stewards are always rewarded with a panini and £5 bar tab at each event!
-All this for attending a one hour fire-training session, and enjoying the events you would otherwise have attended without free food and drink.
+Volunteering to help at events is a great way of ensuring that you get a good seat, and stewards are always rewarded with a sandwich on the night and £5 bar tab is added to their membership card for each event worked!
+All this in return for completing a one hour online fire-training session, and enjoying the events you would otherwise have attended without free food and drink.
 We are constantly looking for more stewards, and you can commit to as many or as few events as you wish, so contact our Head of Event Management at firstname.lastname@example.org for more information.

 The team of AV Stewards are a vital part of the Union’s shift towards more modern debating.
 AV stewards receive the same benefits as regular stewards, but will be operating both sound and camera equipment during events.
 During debates involving live streams or virtual speakers, AV stewards are also responsible for checking the streams and overflow rooms for audio/visual problems, and responding to any problems members voice.
 To find out more contact the Head of AV at email@example.com.

 Ever wanted to meet the guests who speak in Union debates?
 GLA'ing could be for you!
 It’s a great way to get involved at the Union, chat with fascinating speakers and give our guests an experience to remember.
 From around 5pm on a Thursday, you’ll collect guests from the station or hotel, join them for a drinks reception and help them get home afterwards.
 Not only is it a lot of fun, but you also get a unique perspective on debate night at the Union, as well as a sandwich.
 If you’re interested, please do get in touch with our Senior Guest Liaison for Debates at firstname.lastname@example.org.

 Elections and Committees